iCliniq Logo

 Welcome back to icliniq.com.

-Then it will subside automatically on its own, nevertheless, I would advise you to take syrup Amoxicillin, Clavulanic acid, and Mupirocin ointment in order to prevent secondary infection and thus scarring.
-If a relapse is there then you should consider biopsy and immunofluorescence.
+It will likely subside on its own; however, I would advise you to take Amoxicillin syrup, Clavulanic acid, and Mupirocin ointment to prevent secondary infection and scarring.
+If a relapse occurs, you should consider a biopsy and immunofluorescence.

 I hope it helps.